Section 9 – U.S. Tax

 - One-sixth of the days spent in the United States in the second preceding year.

-Example: In 2016, Ms. Lawson acquired an apartment in Orlando, Florida and since then has spent a good part of the winter there.
+Exemple: In 2018, Ms. Lawson acquired an apartment in Orlando, Florida and since then has spent a good part of the winter there.
 Her friends told her she should not spend more than 182 days in the U.S. if she does not want to be considered an American resident.
-Having listened to this advice, she spent 132 days, 114 days and 144 days in 2016, 2017 and 2018 respectively.
+Having listened to this advice, she spent 132 days, 114 days and 144 days in 2018, 2019 and 2020 respectively.

 Taxpayers in the same position may avoid having to file a U.S. return if they file Form 8840 – Closer Connection Exception Statement for Aliens with the U.S. tax authorities by June 15 of the following year providing they satisfy the following conditions: